 - God-Is-Love Songs: "God Is Love" and "Wholy Holy".
 In the latter song Gaye sings:Wholy holy we believe in one anotherWholy holy we believe in JesusJesus left a long time ago, said he would returnHe left us a book to believe inIn it we've got an awful lot to learn

 - Green Aesop: "Mercy Mercy Me (The Ecology)" is a Protest Song about environmental degradation.
-It's not at all subtle, nor does it need to be.
+It's not at all subtle, but it doesn't need to be so.

 - Last Note Nightmare: "Mercy Mercy Me (The Ecology)" ends with a long instrumental section concluding with a haunting chorus, a dissonant horn, and some drumming.
 At least one station actually cuts it short.

 - Lyrical Dissonance: Gaye sings about social problems, but he does it with such a smooth voice and wonderful arrangements that you actually find yourself enjoying listening to what he sings.

-- Not Christian Rock: Gaye isn't really a Christian rock artist, but "God Is Love" and "Wholy Holy" have Christian themes.
+- Not Christian Rock: Gaye isn't really a Christian soul artist, but "God Is Love" and "Wholy Holy" have Christian themes.

 - Ode to Intoxication: "Flyin' High (in the Friendly Sky)" takes this form, although it's not hard to suss out the Drugs Are Bad message.

 - The Power of Love: A major theme.

 - Protest Song: More like a Protest Album: songs such as "What's Going On", "What's Happening Brother", "Save the Children", "Mercy Mercy Me (The Ecology)", and "Inner City Blues" all address issues like war, poverty, racism and pollution.

 - Questioning Title?: "What's Going On" and "What's Happening, Brother", although the official versions of the titles don't actually include the question marks.